ControlSystemStudio/phoebus/app/logbook/olog/ui/doc/index.rst

 ^^^^^^^^^^

 Each search request will retrieve a limited number of matching log entries to render in the list view.
 This limit
-- aka "page size" - defaults to 30, but it can be changed by a property value override.
+- aka "page size" - defaults to 30, but may be changed by a property value override.
 In addition, user may override the default page size in the UI.
 Page size must be between 1 and 999.
-If the search results in a hit count larger than the page size, the UI will render page navigation buttons and indicate the total number of pages.
+If the search results in a hit count larger than the page size, the UI will render page navigation buttons below the list of log entries.
+The current page and total number of pages is also shown, see screen shot.
 The navigation buttons are not rendered if the search results in less than two pages.

 .. image:: images/pagination.png